sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

   </tr>
   <tr>
     <td>is</td>
-    <td>Matches contacts tha have the datetime value for the field</td>
+    <td>Matches contacts that have the datetime value for the field</td>
   </tr>
   <tr>
     <td>is not</td>